NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 # Security Best Practices - Root Tokens

-- It’s best practice to not persist root tokens
+- It's best practice to not persist root tokens
-- Root tokens should be generated using vault’s `operator generate-root` command only when absolutely necessary
+- Root tokens should be generated using vault's `operator generate-root` command only when absolutely necessary
 - For day-to-day operations, the root token should be deleted after configuring other auth methods or configuration settings etc

 # Enabling Versioning in KV - Version 1